pallets-eco/flask-admin/doc/db.rst

 *NoSQL* database called `MongoDB <http://www.mongodb.org/>`_.

 Of course, if you feel that there's an awesome database wrapper that is missing from the list above, we'd greatly appreciate it if you could write the plugin for it and submit it as a pull request.
+A special section of these docs are dedicated to helping you through this process.
+See :doc:`model_guidelines`.